Gemy2050/faq-accordion-card/README-template.md

-# Frontend Mentor - FAQ accordion card solution
+# Frontend Mentor - Multi-step form solution

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
+This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents